The UNT D.C. Faculty Research Fellows Program

 Established in 2019, this program brings a cadre of tenure-track assistant professors to Washington D.C. to meet with program directors at funding agencies.
 These initiatives are part of a focused effort to facilitate faculty goals in obtaining resources and becoming aware of opportunities offered by funding agencies.
 View Press Release.

-This third cohort of faculty members were nominated by the Deans and Associate Deans of Research within their respective college.
+This fourth cohort of faculty members were nominated by the Deans and Associate Deans of Research within their respective colleges.

 College of Business